Elektrobit/crinit/README.md

   one of them fails and the whole task will be considered failed.
 The whole task is considered finished (i.e. the `network-dhcp:wait` dependency is fulfilled) if the last command has successfully returned.
 If no **COMMAND** is given, the task is treated as a dependency group or "meta-task", see below. (*array-like*)
+- **STOP_COMMAND** -- Optional.
+Given commands are executed on `crinit-ctl stop <TASKNAME>`, `crinit-ctl poweroff` or `crinit-ctl reboot` instead of sending the regular `SIGTERM`.
+Same rules as for **COMMAND** apply.
+Additionally the variable "TASK_PID" can be used and will be expanded with the stored PID of the task.
+Example: `STOP_COMMAND = /usr/bin/kill ${TASK_PID}`.
+Please note that TASK_PID will expand to "-1" if the task is no longer running or has forked itself without notifying Crinit.
 - **DEPENDS** -- A list of dependencies which need to be fulfilled before this task is considered "ready-to-start".
   Semantics are `<taskname>:{fail,wait,spawn}`, where `spawn` is fulfilled when (the first command of) a task has been started, `wait` if it has successfully completed, and `fail` if it has failed somewhere along the way.
 Here we can see